 Review panels are one of the key oversight and accountability mechanisms created in Canada’s right to housing legislation of 2019, the National Housing Strategy Act.

-Review panels involve multiple open hearings which centre the experiences of communities most affected by the systemic human rights issue at hand, in which they can offer human rights-based findings and recommendations to the Government of Canada.
+To this end, review panels involve multiple open hearings which centre the experiences of communities most affected by the systemic human rights issue at hand, all of which is used as evidence for human rights-based findings and recommendations directed to the Government of Canada.

 Learn more about review panels on the National Housing Council website.